codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-flask-docker-application-to-production.md

 ---
-title: Deploy a Java Application to Production
+title: Deploy a Flask Docker Application to Production.
-description: A guide on how to launch a Java application from GitHub.
+description: A walkthrough on how to deploy a Flask Docker application from GitHub.
 hide:
   - navigation
 ---

-# How to Deploy a Java Application to Production on Code Capsules
+# How to Deploy a Flask Docker Application to Production on Code Capsules

-Deploy a Java application and learn how to host backend code on Code Capsules.
+Deploy a Flask Docker application and learn how to host backend code on Code Capsules.

-## Set Up
+## Set up

 Code Capsules connects to GitHub repositories to deploy applications.
 To follow this guide, you’ll need a [Code Capsules](https://codecapsules.io/) account and a [GitHub](https://github.com/) account.

-To demonstrate how to deploy a Java application with Code Capsules, we’ve provided an example application which you can find on the [Code Capsules GitHub repository](https://github.com/codecapsules-io/demo-java).
+To demonstrate how to deploy a Bootstrap site with Code Capsules, we’ve provided an example application which you can find on the [Code Capsules GitHub repository](https://github.com/codecapsules-io/docker-flask).

 Sign in to GitHub, and fork the example application by clicking "Fork" at the top-right of your screen and selecting your GitHub account as the destination.